Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: BACKGROUND

 \subsection{\acl{IRL}}

-\acp{MDP} are used as a framework for modeling both \ac{RL} and \ac{IRL} problems \cite{Ng2000AlgorithmsforIRL}.
-An \ac{MDP} is generally formulated as the following tuple $(X,U,T, R, \gamma)$ where $X$ is the space of possible states, $U$ is the space of possible actions, $T(x'|x,u)$ is the transition function from state $x$ to $x'$ using action $u$, $R(x,u, x')$ is the reward for going to state $x'$ from $x$ using action $u$, and $\gamma$ is the reward discount factor.
-In \ac{RL}, the reward function $R$ is unknown to the learning agent; it receives observations at time $t$ of the reward, $r_t$, by moving through $X$ and $U$.
-The goal of \ac{RL} is to learn a policy $\pi: X \rightarrow U$ that achieves the maximum expected reward $\sum_{t=1} \gamma^t r_t$.

-In \ac{IRL}, there is an unknown expert policy, $\pi_e$, from which we receive observations in the form of $(x_t, u_t)$ at time $t$, acting according to some optimal reward $R^*$. \ac{IRL} is then learning a reward function $\hat{R}$ that describes the expert policy $\pi_e$ \cite{arora2018survey}.

-While this formulation can be easy to write, \ac{IRL} can be considered a harder problem to solve than \ac{RL}.
-There is generally not a single reward function that can describe an expert behavior \cite{arora2018survey}.
-Assumptions need to be made on the formulation of the reward function and properly evaluating the learned $\hat{R}$ involves creating a new policy, $\hat{\pi_e}$ and comparing it to the observed $\pi_e$.
-Creating this $\hat{\pi_e}$ then requires either solving or approximating a solution to a new \ac{MDP} $(X, U, T, \hat{R}, \gamma)$.

-Despite these difficulties, \ac{IRL} can be an extremely useful tool.
+In \ac{RL}, given that an agent is able to query the reward of applying any action at any state, the goal is to find the optimal policy that maximizes the expected future reward.
+In \ac{IRL}, the underlying reward function is unknown and the goal is to find the reward function that explains the given optimal policy. \ac{IRL} can be considered a harder problem to solve than \ac{RL}, because generally, there is no single reward function that can describe an expert behavior \cite{arora2018survey}.

 If we can approximate a reward function from observations, we can then train new agents to maximize this reward.
-It can be considered similar to \ac{IL} in that sense, as we could train agents to perform according to an expert behavior.
+It can be considered similar to \acl{IL} in that sense, as we could train agents to perform according to an expert behavior.
 However, it is important to note that, unlike in \ac{IL}, the learning agents could then potentially outperform the expert behavior.
-This is especially true when the expert behavior is suboptimal or applied in a different environment. \citet{Russell1998} and \citet{arora2018survey} also describes how a learned reward function is more transferable than an expert policy because as a policy can be easily affected by different transition functions $T$ whereas the reward function is can be considered a description of the ideal policy.
+This is especially true when the expert behavior is suboptimal or applied in a different environment.